 I incorporate the spelling words into our current spelling program.

-My son's spelling, like that of all of my other children, has really improved and blossomed while using an Orton-Gilligham based program.
-When I introduced LLATL to my eclectic homeschool day, I did so knowing that I'd have to find a way to weave the LLATL spelling words into our current spelling plan -- In other words, I'd have to find a way to do both (without losing my mind!)
+Like all of my other children, my son's spelling has really improved and blossomed while using an Orton-Gilligham-based program.
+When I introduced LLATL to my eclectic homeschool day, I did so knowing that I'd have to find a way to weave the LLATL spelling words into our current spelling plan.
+In other words, I'd have to find a way to do both (without losing my mind!).

-And to my great surprise, it was an easy-peasy transition!
-Following the instructions which are given in the Purple Book, each week my son selects up to six words that he misspelled during the first round of copywork.
+To my great surprise, it was an easy-peasy transition!
+Following the instructions in the Purple Book, each week, my son selects up to six words that he misspelled during the first round of copy work.
 He writes these down in his workbook.
-But instead of encouraging him to rewrite these each day in his LLATL book like the program suggests, I jot them down in my homeschool planner at the beginning of the week and use them as "real world" words in our spelling sessions each day.
+But instead of encouraging him to rewrite these each day in his LLATL book like the program suggests, I jot them down in my homeschool planner at the beginning of the week and use them as "real-world" words in our spelling sessions each day.

 I slow down, speed up, and skip as needed.